 Determine your course view

-Let's determine which course view you have—the Original Course View or Ultra Course View.
-Our help documentation is separated by each view on the same page, so let's learn how to determine your view!
+The first step is to determine which course view you'll build your course in—the Original Course View or Ultra Course View.
+Our help documentation is separated by each view, so let's learn how to determine your view!

 Original Course View

-The course menu appears on the left side of your window—your access point for all course content.
-Select an item to open it.
+The course menu appears on the left side of your window.
+You create links on the course menu to present tools and materials to students.
+The area after the course menu is the Control Panel.
+You can access the Grade Center and your file repository, and choose which course tools to use.
 Content appears in the main window to the right of the course menu.

 More on the Original Course View

 Video playlist: Get up and running with the Original Course View

 In the Ultra Course View, select the plus sign on the Course Content page wherever you want to create content.
 All of your course content appears in the main part of the page.
 When you open a piece of content, it slides out in a layer on top of the Course Content page.
 Close layers to go back to a previous spot in your course.

 Video playlist: Get up and running with the Ultra Course View

 The calendar displays a consolidated view of all your institution, course, organization, and personal calendar events.
 You can view events by day, week or month.
 Use the course calendar to provide students with dates for course-related events.